NESTLab/argos3-deepracer/README.md

     - What is the max forward speed?
 4.0 m/s from the `cmdvel_to_servo_node` repo
     - Max back speed = -4.0 m/s
     - max steer = pi/6 rad, min steer = -pi/6 rad (assumption: right handed rule)
+- (from https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-choose-race-type.html) On the AWS DeepRacer physical vehicle a LiDAR sensor is mounted on the rear and tilted down by 6 degrees.
+It rotates at the angular velocity of 10 rotations per second and has a range of 15cm to 2m.
+It can detect objects behind and beside the host vehicle as well as tall objects unobstructed by the vehicle parts in the front.
+The angle and range are chosen to make the LiDAR unit less susceptible to environmental noise.